-- The Provost and VC for Academic Affairs will contact the candidate to offer the position.
-When the offer is made, a candidate who needs start-up funds will be asked to work with the chair/director and Academic Dean to delineate start-up needs.
+- The Provost and VC for Academic Affairs will offer the position to the final candidate.
+When the offer is made, a candidate who needs start-up funds will be asked to work with the chair/director and Dean to delineate start-up needs.
 When completed, the candidate should send a detailed start-up request to the Provost and VC for Academic Affairs, copied to the chair/director and Academic Dean.
-The Provost and VC for Academic Affairs makes the final decision regarding start-up funds.
+The Provost and VC for Academic Affairs will make the final decision regarding start-up funds.

-- After receipt of the completed Request to Appoint form, the prospective faculty member receives a Letter of Intent from the Office of Academic Affairs and a cover letter which includes the details of any start-up package.
-The prospective faculty member is encouraged to sign and return the Letter of Intent in a timely manner so that it can be presented to the Board of Trustees at its May meeting.
+- Once a candidate accepts the offer, the prospective faculty member receives a Letter of Intent from the Office of Academic Affairs and a cover letter which includes the details of any start-up package.
+The prospective faculty member is encouraged to sign and return the Letter of Intent in a timely manner so that it can be presented to the Board of Trustees at its upcoming meeting.

 - After the Board of Trustees approves the hire, the prospective faculty member receives a formal contract from the Office of Academic Affairs.
 Returning the signed contract completes the formal process of faculty hiring.
 The new faculty member receives a New Employee Information Packet from the Office of Academic Affairs with information about payroll, directory, email accounts, etc. Please note that state funds cannot be used to pay moving expenses.
 Elaine Warren, Provost’s Office will assist the prospective faculty member with his/her required paperwork and complete all background checks prior to the first day of employment.